sauravDeveloper2000/The-MLExplorer/README.md

 ## Models:

 ### Euro Landmark Recognition
-- For europian landmark recognition I have integerated the tensorflow lite model which classifies or recognizes the europian landmark.
+- For european landmark recognition I have integerated the tensorflow lite model which classifies or recognizes the european landmark.
 - And if you want to know more here's the link - https://www.kaggle.com/models/google/landmarks/tfLite/classifier-europe-v1/1?tfhub-redirect=true